Office of Open Government

-Early in his administration, Attorney General Brad D. Schimel promised to make reforming Wisconsin’s outdated Open Government laws a priority and is excited to welcome participants and guests to the 2015 Open Government Summit.
-The Attorney General hopes this year’s summit will provide recommendations to the Wisconsin Legislature that will provide clearer guidance to public officials and those who seek information from government without reducing rights to access.
+Early in his administration, Attorney General Brad D. Schimel promised to make reforming Wisconsin’s outdated Open Government laws a priority and was excited to welcome participants and guests to the 2015 Open Government Summit.
+The Attorney General's goal for the summit was to provide recommendations to the Wisconsin Legislature that will provide clearer guidance to public officials and those who seek information from government without reducing rights to access.

 Open Meetings Law

 Wisconsin's Open Meetings Law, enacted in 1976, attempts to promote openness in government and to provide Wisconsin citizens with an opportunity to observe and educate themselves about their government's operations.

 Webinar (2014)[WMV]*Ignore the error message that shows up between 02:12 and 03:15 of the webinar.*

 Public Records Law